nagaraju9951/terraform-vpc-s3-as-lb-ec2-sg-static-app-host/README.md

 # Introduction:
 In this blog post, we'll explore how to use Terraform, an infrastructure as code tool, to provision resources on Amazon Web Services (AWS).
 We'll walk through a sample Terraform configuration that creates a basic AWS environment consisting of VPC, EC2 instances, S3 bucket, Auto Scaling Group, Load Balancer, and more.

+# commands:
+tfenv list
+The tfenv list command is used to list all the installed versions of Terraform on your system. terraform init terraform plan terraform apply terraform destroy

 # Setting up the VPC:

 The Virtual Private Cloud (VPC) is the foundational networking component in AWS.